hayden-johnson02/HooReviews/ReadMe.md

 * Hayden Johnson - cxy6nx
 * Surya Shanmugaselvam - amy6zx

-## Description
+## Steps to Run Program

-Clone the repository by running this command in a terminal:
-    git clone https://github.com/uva-cs3140-fa22/hw7-xtz3mx-cxy6nx-amy6zx.git
+1. Clone the repository by running this command in a terminal: git clone https://github.com/uva-cs3140-fa22/hw7-xtz3mx-cxy6nx-amy6zx.git

-Change directories into hw7-xtz3mx-cxy6nx-amy6zx and complete the project build with ./gradlew build.
+2. Change directories into hw7-xtz3mx-cxy6nx-amy6zx and complete the project build with ./gradlew build.
 IMPORTANT: REMAIN IN THIS DIRECTORY

-Finally, execute the jar file with java -jar "build/libs/Reviews.jar" Follow the prompts to log in and write or see course reviews.
+3. Finally, execute the jar file with java -jar "build/libs/Reviews.jar" Follow the prompts to log in and write or see course reviews.

-For IDE's, our program is driven by the main method in the CommandLineUI class.
+*For IDE's, our program is driven by the main method in the CommandLineUI class.
 Run configurations should have the module specified as HooReviews.main.